AxonIQ/reference-guide/extensions/kafka.md

 }
 ```

 The second infrastructure component to introduce is the `KafkaPublisher`, which has a hard requirement on the `ProducerFactory`.
-Additionally, this would be the place to define the Kafka topic upon which Axon event messages will be published.
+Additionally, this would be the place to define the Kafka topics upon which Axon event messages will be published.
+You can set a function from event to `Optional<String>`.
+You can use this to only publish certain events, or put different events to different topics.
+Its not uncommon for Kafka topics to only contain one type of message.
 Note that the `KafkaPublisher` needs to be `shutDown` properly, to ensure all `Producer` instances are properly closed.

 ```java
 public class KafkaEventPublicationConfiguration {